fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-OverridingInvokersAndRefactoring.md

 category: Tutorials
 ---

-With the console and display functionality extracted as a separate components, it's easier to see that large blocks of their configuration are similar:
+With the console and display functionality extracted as separate components, it's easier to see that large blocks of their configuration are similar:

 * they have the same model characteristics
 * they both have a model listener that calls a "say hello" function